bow-simulation/virtualbow/README.md

 The release flag helps with performance since the simulation is very slow in debug mode.
 Some of the tests are capable of producing plots using the [`plotters`](https://github.com/plotters-rs/plotters) crate.
 This can be enabled with the `plotters` feature flag, for example by running the tests as `cargo test --release --features "plotters"`.
-The resulting plots can be found in the `target` directory.
+The output can be found in the `target` directory of the respective crate.
 On Linux this feature requires some additional dependencies [as documented in the plotters readme](https://github.com/plotters-rs/plotters#dependencies).